nitinka/JMetrics/README.md

   http://host:port/servletPath/metrics/metricName/raw
      Returns last 2 day raw statistics of metric specifird

   You can query statistics for specific duration with startTime and endTime query Parameters:
-Possible Values for <b>startTime/endTime</b> : -60s(60 seconds ago from now), -60m(60 mins ago from now).
+  Possible Values for <b>startTime/endTime</b> : -60s(60 seconds ago from now), -60m(60 mins ago from now)
      Use h and d   for hours and days.
-  * If startTime is missing then it is assumed to be -2d (2 days ago from now)
-  * If endTime is missing then its assumed to be current Time
+     If startTime is missing then it is assumed to be -2d (2 days ago from now) If endTime is missing then its assumed to be current Time

   Http PUT on http://host:port/servletPath/metrics/metricName/threshold
     [
       {